top of page

 Real Safari Stories with the Sony A7 IV

-Botswana: Floating on a mokoro in the Okavango Delta, I captured a bull elephant backlit at sunrise - handheld at 600mm, sharp and luminous.
+Floating on a mokoro in the Okavango Delta, I captured a bull elephant backlit at sunrise.
+The image was handheld at 600mm, sharp and luminous.

-Kenya: Giraffes crossed silhouetted against Mt.
-Kilimanjaro - the scene captured with the 100–400mm and A7 IV’s responsive tracking.
+Giraffes crossed silhouetted against Mt.
+Kilimanjaro.
+The scene was captured with the 100–400mm lens and the A7 IV’s responsive tracking.

-Zimbabwe: Wild dogs on foot in Mana Pools - the camera’s burst mode caught the mid-leap motion flawlessly, despite limited light.
+I encountered wild dogs on foot in Mana Pools.
+The camera’s burst mode caught mid-leap motion flawlessly despite limited light.

 Golden sunset over the Masai Mara with grazing wildlife – an iconic landscape view on a luxury African photo safari in Kenya.